Skip to main content

 Zoomed in image of a stack of file folders with a pair of glasses on top

-Updated September 2025
+Updated December 2025

-• ISA 501, Audit Evidence—Specific Considerations for Selected Items
+• ISA 501, Audit Evidence —Specific Considerations for Selected Items

-• With a focus on inventory.
+• With a focus on inventory

 • ISA 505, External Confirmations; and